sage-code/eve/manual/structure.md

 **aspect Restrictions**
 * A aspect call is a statement, can not be used in expressions;
 * A aspect with result can be used with assign operator ":=" or a modifier.
-* We can not create methods, data types or classes inside a aspect;
+* We can not create methods, data types or classes inside a over;
 * We can not create references to methods: